 “Firearm” means a device, designed to be used as a weapon, from which is expelled through a barrel, a projectile by the force of an explosion of other form of combustion.

-“Ammunition” means, but is not limited to, any bullet, cartridge, magazine, clip, speed loader, autoloader, 0r projectile capable of being fired from a firearm with a deadly consequence.
+“Ammunition” means, but is not limited to, any bullet, cartridge, magazine, clip, speed loader, autoloader, or projectile capable of being fired from a firearm with a deadly consequence.
 “Ammunition” does include blanks.

 “School grounds” means all real property belonging to the District, including but not necessarily limited to, facilities, buildings, field, and parking lots.